 Academic Integrity - Griffith College is committed to ensuring academic integrity is understood and maintained by all staff and students.
-All students learn about academic integrity through engagement with the weighted Epigeum modules within the suite of Academic and Professional Studies courses.
+All students learn about academic integrity through engagement with the Epigeum to Academic Integrity online modules within the suite of Academic and Professional Studies courses.